Willie Calhoun Player Props: Yankees vs. Rays

 Rays Pitching Rankings

-- The Rays have a 2.91 team ERA that is No. 1 among all MLB pitching staffs.
+- The Rays have a 2.95 team ERA that ranks first across all league pitching staffs.

-- Rays pitchers combine to give up 21 home runs (0.6 per game), the first-fewest in baseball.
+- Rays pitchers combine to allow 24 home runs (0.6 per game), the least in baseball.

-- Guerra (0-0) gets the start for the Rays, his second of the season.
+- Rasmussen makes the start for the Rays, his eighth of the season.
+He is 3-2 with a 3.11 ERA and 40 strikeouts in 37 2/3 innings pitched.

-- In his last appearance -- in relief on Saturday -- the righty threw one scoreless inning against the New York Yankees without surrendering a hit.
+- In his most recent time out on Saturday against the New York Yankees, the right-hander went 5 2/3 scoreless innings while surrendering two hits.

+- The 27-year-old has an ERA of 3.11, with 9.6 strikeouts per nine innings, in seven games this season.
+Opponents are batting .243 against him.

 © 2023 Data Skrive.
 All rights reserved.